Alex Neil (politician): Government Minister

 In the first reshuffle of the SNP Government since it took office in 2007, Neil was appointed as the Minister for Housing and Communities in February 2009.
 In 2011 Neil defeated Karen Whitefield in the Airdrie and Shotts constituency, gaining a majority of 2001, a 5.5% swing from Labour to SNP.
 He was promoted to the Scottish Cabinet on 19 May 2011 by Alex Salmond to become the new Cabinet Secretary for Infrastructure and Capital Investment after the SNP's landslide win in the 2011 Scottish election.

 He was moved from that post to the post of Cabinet Secretary for Health and Wellbeing in September 2012.
 A month into this post, in an interview with Scotland on Sunday Neil spoke about the possibility of abortion laws being made in Scotland rather than Westminster, saying that politicians would have to consider the medical evidence.

-In May 2014 Neil survived a vote of no confidence 57-67.
-Opposition MSPs had alleged he had acted improperly by cancelling changes to mental health provision when he took up his post as Health Secretary.
+In May 2014, Neil survived a vote of no confidence 57-67.
+Opposition MSPs had alleged he had behaved improperly by not acting transparently in relation to his role in reversing changes to mental health provision in Monklands Hospital (in his constituency) when he took up his post as Health Secretary.

 After Nicola Sturgeon became First Minister of Scotland in November 2014, Neil was appointed to the new post of Cabinet Secretary for Social Justice, Communities and Pensioners' Rights.
 He resigned from the Government on 18 May 2016.